MESAHub/mesa-website/08-faq.markdown

 indication that you forgot to activate the MESA SDK.)
 To fix, run ./clean in the MESA directory, and then try building again.

+<a id="svn-error"></a>
+## When I install MESA from a zipfile, why do I get svn errors?

+Older versions of MESA (r6794 or earlier) assumed that they would be installed from the subversion repository.
+Therefore, if you install these versions from a zipfile, you will see messages like

+    svn: E155007: '/Users/fxt/mesa/mesa-r6794' is not a working copy

+when you run MESA.
+These messages are safe to ignore.

 # PGPLOT and pgstar